Community of Practice: Anti-Racism

 Anti-racism in and beyond the classroom

-Over the course of AY 2021-2022, the Center for Engaged Pedagogy will host its second annual community of practice on anti-racism.
-In this community of practice, which meets three times per semester (or six times in total), we will work together to identify how racism permeates higher education and how to actively dismantle it.
-The institute will apply practical, conceptual, and historical lenses to the subject of anti-racism while constructing a space for collaborative learning and strategizing.
-For example, participants will critically consider the ways they are positioned and perceived within the classroom in light of the role of white supremacy and racism in higher education, their discipline, and course design and content.
-They also will develop strategies and recommendations to address the complex ways racial hierarchies materialize in the different forms of labor that make the campus run and in the historical development of different disciplines.
-Throughout the meetings, participants will read excerpts of foundational theories of race and racism, connect this scholarship to their own teaching through reflection and discussion with colleagues, and create and adapt anti-racist strategies to design their courses, facilitate difficult discussions, and deliver content and assessment.
+Over the course of AY 2021-2022, the Center for Engaged Pedagogy hosted its second annual community of practice on anti-racism.
+In this community of practice, which met three times per semester (or six times in total), we worked together to identify how racism permeates higher education and how to actively dismantle it.
+The institute applied practical, conceptual, and historical lenses to the subject of anti-racism while constructing a space for collaborative learning and strategizing.
+For example, participants critically considered the ways they are positioned and perceived within the classroom in light of the role of white supremacy and racism in higher education, their discipline, and course design and content.
+They also developed strategies and recommendations to address the complex ways racial hierarchies materialize in the different forms of labor that make the campus run and in the historical development of different disciplines.
+Throughout the meetings, participants read excerpts of foundational theories of race and racism, connected this scholarship to their own teaching through reflection and discussion with colleagues, and created and adapted anti-racist strategies to design their courses, facilitate difficult discussions, and deliver content and assessment.

 We have replaced the language of an Institute with that of a Community of Practice because we envision this less as a series of self-contained sessions and more as the formation of a group that is dedicated to exploring the topic and practices of anti-racism over a sustained period of time.
-It is open to any faculty member who would like to participate, from those who see the critical analysis and deconstruction of racism as a foundation of their teaching to those who are in the early stages of reflecting on their readings, assignments, and teaching and assessment strategies.
-Given that this community of practice is not only conceived as the formation of a community but also designed to facilitate sessions that build upon each other, participants will need to commit to attending all of the meetings over the course of the year.
-We may need to cap the number of participants based on interest and capacity.
+It was open to any faculty member who would like to participate, from those who see the critical analysis and deconstruction of racism as a foundation of their teaching to those who are in the early stages of reflecting on their readings, assignments, and teaching and assessment strategies.
+Given that this community of practice was not only conceived as the formation of a community but also designed to facilitate sessions that build upon each other, participants needed to commit to attending all of the meetings over the course of the year.

 Schedule:

-Sessions will include: (1) Sustaining anti-racism; (2) Centering/Burdening; (3) Assessment; (4) Anti-racist practices in discussion; (5) Whiteness; (6) Action-oriented strategies for active learning
+Sessions included: (1) Sustaining anti-racism; (2) Centering/Burdening; (3) Assessment; (4) Anti-racist practices in discussion; (5) Whiteness; (6) Action-oriented strategies for active learning

 Commitment: